An ancient site located on a steep round hill on the bend of the Hilazon (snail) brook, south of Karmiel.

 A view from the other side is seen below.
-This path along Shezor creek was probably one of the ancient trade routes from the plains of Acre, along Hilazon creek, into Beit-Kerem valley and eastwards.
+This path along Shezor brook was probably one of the ancient trade routes from the plains of Acre, along Hilazon brook, into Beit-Kerem valley and eastwards.
 Alternative routes were more difficult due to the high mountains that surround Beit-Kerem.

-A bike route was established along the Hilazon creek.
+A bike route was established along the Hilazon brook.
 The sign points to the next stop, up the hill to Karmi'el.

-A biker is seen riding the paved section, just before reaching to the creek.
+A biker is seen riding the paved section, just before reaching to the brook.

-Along the path we saw a Hyrax (rock rabbit, or Hebrew: Shafan Sela) which is a typical mammal along the Hilazon creek and the upper Galilee.
+Along the path we saw a Hyrax (rock rabbit, or Hebrew: Shafan Sela) which is a typical mammal along the Hilazon brook and the upper Galilee.

 A closer view of the cute rock-rabbit is seen below.
 The Hyrax is mentioned in KJV Bible as coney (an English word for rabbit, "Shaphan" in Hebrew), as in Leviticus 11 5:"And the coney, because he cheweth the cud, but divideth not the hoof; he is unclean unto you".